-In this note, we characterize finite three-dimensional affine spaces as the only linear spaces endowed with set Ω of proper subspaces having the properties (1) every line contains a constant number of points, say n, with n > 2; (2) every triple of noncollinear points is contained in a unique member of Ω ; (3) disjoint or coincide is an equivalence relation in Ω with the additional property that every equivalence class covers all points.
-We also take a look at the case n = 2 (in which case we have a complete graph endowed with a set Ω of proper complete subgraphs) and classify these objects: besides the affine 3-space of order 2, two small additional examples turn up.
-Furthermore, we generalize our result in the case of dimension greater than three to obtain a characterization of all finite affine spaces of dimension at least 3 with lines of size at least 3.
+In this note, we characterize finite 3-dimensional affine spaces as the only linear spaces endowed with set $\Omega$ of proper subspaces having the properties (1) every line contains a constant number of points, say n, with n > 2; (2) every triple of noncollinear points is contained in a unique member of $\Omega$ ; (3) being disjoint is an equivalence relation in $\Omega$ with the additional property that every equivalence class covers all points.
+We also take a look at the case n = 2 (in which case we have a complete graph endowed with a set $\Omega$ of proper complete subgraphs) and classify these objects: besides the affine 3-space of order 2, two small additional examples turn up.
+Furthermore, we generalize our result in the case n > 2 to obtain a characterization of all finite affine spaces of dimension at least 3 with lines of size at least 3.